Systemic-Labs/Perfect-Stack/README.md

 ### [General Suggestions]

-- Most developers use popular and usually outdated practices, due to: required at workplace, learned in the past, directed by a senior,... add the fact that each of these people must recommend others, therefore what's most poplular might not be the best option at the time being.
+- Most developers use popular and usually outdated practices, due to: required at workplace, learned in the past, directed by a senior,... include they recommend same things to others, therefore what's most poplular might not be the best option at the time being.

-If you're a new developer, updating your skills or planning a startup, your'e not bound to the above conditions, therefore take advice from a top professional or update your base knowledge, check few review comparisons and finally make best decisions which benefit you in long-term.
+- If you're a new developer, updating your skills or planning a startup, your'e not bound to the above conditions, therefore do your own research, take advice from   professionals, check few review comparisons and finally make best decisions which benefit you and your products in long-term.
- *...Web Keyword definitions and more detailed discussion on this topic, at the end of this document...*
+ *...Definitions, information, details and discussion on this topic, at the end of this document...*

-#### ▪ Platforms?
+#### Which Platforms?
-- If your are only planning to target mobile Apps for Android and IOS, then start with Flutter/dart, it's a native cross-platform SDK, yet it has basic support for web and desktop...
+- If you specifically targeting mobile Apps for Android and IOS, then use Flutter/dart, it's a native cross-platform SDK, has  very basic support for web and desktop...
 But if you want a more general purpose open platform, covering everything, choose the web platform, and your choice of stack, including capacitor for mobile app development.

 #### ▪ Learning tips
-- Development is not simple, it takes time, effort and experience to gain practical skill, as there are many things to cover.
+- Development is not simple, it takes time, effort, practice and experience to gain practical skill, as there are many things to cover.
 - 1st learn the basics including the new updates.
 Ex:  in web >> Basics and new additions of JS, HTML, CSS.
 - Learn from best tutorials/courses, search for recent materials from an experienced tutor with high views/stats, Ex: Fireship.io
-- Learn in a group, join friends, divide learning, research,... share the find outs, might even work as team, because it's too much to handle by one person.
+- Learn in a group, join friends, divide learning, research,... share the findouts, work as a team, because it's too much to handle by one person.

 ***